Cachiman-inc/Savyonpayment-go/README.md

 }
 ```

-It's possible to use non-Stripe leveled loggers as well.
-Stripe expects loggers
+It's possible to use non-Savyonpayment leveled loggers as well.
+Savyonpayment expects loggers
 to comply to the following interface:

 ```go